Sunday, April 27, 2025

 Thursday - March 6th - Travel / Victoria Falls, Zimbabwe

 I woke early for a 6:00 a.m. breakfast and our 6:30 shuttle to the Airport.
 Our group is now 21 people, and Maggi is still the Tour hostess and doing a great job.
 We took a smaller computer airplane to Victoria Falls Airport, arriving at about noon.
 We then went through Zimbabwe immigration ($45 Visa) and were soon on our way to the Victoria Falls Safari Lodge, which faces the Zambezi National Park.
 A large natural water hole attracts wildlife and can be viewed from the Lodge.
 Daily at 1:00 p.m., the Lodge wildlife person feeds the Vultures; it is quite an exhibition and attracts a wide variety of African Vultures.
 We enjoyed a cocktail and atching the Watering Hole until our rooms were ready at about 2:00 p.m.
 I then went to the Lodge Spa for a nice pedicure, which was nice.
-At 4:00 p.m., most went to enjoy a Sunset river cruise on the Zalbezie River, the fourth longest in Africa.
+At 4:00 p.m., most went to enjoy a Sunset river cruise on the Zalbezi River, the fourth longest in Africa.
 We saw Crocodiles and many active Hippopotamuses in the water.
 Drinks and snacks were included.
 It was a fun river cruise, and the sunset was spectacular.
 Later at the Lodge, they had acapella singing by six gentlemen in African costume.
-My turn down service this evening covered the bed in mosquito netting, that’s a first for me.
+My turn down service this evening included covering the bed in mosquito netting, that’s a first for me.
 I retired after a busy day of travel and fun.

 Friday - March 7th - Victoria Falls, Zimbabwe